 Employers have a right to protect employees from being harassed by other parties including vendors, clients, customers and business partners.
 Yet another misconception is the belief that sexual harassment only occurs when a male is harassing a female.
 While this is still the most common scenario, there have also been cases where females have harassed males or where there is same-sex harassment.

 If you believe you are being sexually harassed in the workplace, it is important that you contact an experienced sexual harassment lawyer who can help you understand your legal rights.
-Call Kingsley & Kingsley to schedule your free, comprehensive and confidential consultation.
+Call Kingsley and Kingsley Employment Lawyers to schedule your free, comprehensive and confidential consultation.